palpatel224/Crocin_Code_Debug_Q2_BTSC/README.md

 * Each time a paragraph is fetched randomly.

 ## Bugs
-* The paragraph is not being retrieved properly.
+* The paragraphs are not being retrieved properly.

 ## References
 * https://guides.rubyonrails.org/